 Species Technical Committee

-The Queensland Species Technical Committee (STC) assesses native species that occur in Queensland to determine their listing status under the Nature Conservation Act 1992 (NC Act).
+The Queensland Species Technical Committee (STC) assesses native species that occur in Queensland to determine their conservation status under the Nature Conservation Act 1992 (NC Act).

 The STC is an advisory body appointed by the Minister for Environment and the Great Barrier Reef, Minister for Science and Minister for the Arts.
 STC membership includes both external and Queensland Government content experts.